depthbomb/SpotlightSaver/README.md

-> [!WARNING]
-> SpotlightSaver is now deprecated and won't receive any more updates.
-Its functionality is now included in [WinUtils](https://github.com/depthbomb/winutils).

 # Spotlight Saver

 This app saves the beautiful Windows 10 spotlight wallpapers, seen on the lockscreen, to a folder located at `Pictures\Windows Spotlight`.